 Especially the inscriptions of the rock-cut Gunung Kawi tombs tell us the connection between the royalty of Java and Bali.

-Little is known for certain about this pre-Hindu temple complex but it is believed that the five temples or shrines found at Gunung Kawi are built for the Balinese king Udayana, his Javanese Queen Mahendradatta and their sons Airlangga, Anak Wungsu and Marakata.
+Little is known for certain about this pre-Hindu temple complex.
+However it is believed that the five temples or shrines found at Gunung Kawi are built for the Balinese king Udayana, his Javanese Queen Mahendradatta and their sons Airlangga, Anak Wungsu and Marakata.

 Airlangga was the king of Java, while Anak Wungsu was the king who ruled in Bali for the longest period of time indicating that Bali had experienced a peaceful time without much turbulence and wars.